 Why Civic Nationalism Offers a New American Consensus

 Civic nationalists, occupying quadrant No. 2, are beleaguered, inadequately defended or explained, and under attack from all sides.
 The ethnic nationalists consider civic nationalists to be naïve, incapable of recognizing that cultures are inextricably connected to race, or that some cultures are incompatible.
+They believe that multi-ethnic national solidarity – as expressed in civic nationalism – is impossible.
 Virtually all ethnic nationalists consider themselves to be oppressed, which tinges their animosity towards their counterparts among the civic nationalists with the additional insult of betrayal.

 Multiethnic globalists, for their part, also view civic nationalists as naïve, but for the opposite reason.
 They consider civic nationalists merely by virtue of their nationalism to be pairing up with “white nationalists,” possibly unaware of their complicity, or possibly even deliberately camouflaging their own racist tribalism.
 After all, how can it even be possible to be a nationalist if you aren’t a racist?